Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 Metro-Stop: Passeig de Gràca (L2, L3 or L4)

-Although the building has been constructed already back in 1877, it was rebuilt between 1904 and 1906 by Antoni Gaudí for Josep Batlló i Casanovas.
-Since then, it is another impressive modernist building that is so typical for Gaudí.
-The construction also involved famous sculptors.
-The building depicts the history of the patron saint of Catalonia: Saint George, also known as Sant Jordi.
-Since 2005, the building has been a UNESCO World Heritage Site.
+Although the building was constructed as early as 1877, it was remodeled between 1904 and 1906 by Antoni Gaudí for Josep Batlló i Casanovas.
+Since then, it has become another impressive modernist building, so typical of Gaudí.
+Famous sculptors were also involved in its construction.

 Option 3: La Pedrera – Casa Milà